 Most of the organization verification work is done on our end, we generally ask for very little help from you.
 However, a DigiCert validation agent may reach out to you for an "acceptable" document to help us confirm your organization is a legally and lawfully formed organization.
 For more information about providing "acceptable" documents, see SSL Certificate Validation Process.

-To confirm your authority to order a certificate for the organization, we must first find a verified, publicly listed organization phone number, and not just any phone number will do.
+To confirm your authority to order certificates for the organization, we must first find a verified, publicly listed organization phone number.
 The organization's phone number must be from a 3rd party or independent listing.

 Next, we use the verified phone number to speak with someone who represents the organization, such as an organization or technical contact, to verify your authority to request a certificate for the organization.
 We can also speak to you, the certificate requestor, if another representative is unavailable.